 Part of the impact of exercise is that approximately half a million cancer cases a year are attributed directly to obesity.
 With regular exercise helping to promote a healthy weight, no wonder it’s so effective at helping to prevent those diagnoses.

-Exercise in all forms can help and it doesn’t have to be intense for you to receive the benefits.
-Regular, steady exercise can have huge benefits!
+Exercise in all forms can help and it doesn’t have to be intense for you to receive the benefits, contact a professional In home personal training, to get a Regular, steady exercise that fits you so you can have huge benefits!
 Although, high-intensity interval training, or HIIT, appears to lower the amount of estrogen produced in fat cells, so is specifically useful for reducing the risk of estrogen-sensitive cancers.

 It seems that the earlier you start exercising, the more lifelong benefits you receive.
 Studies show that those who engage in regular exercise early in life are 16% less likely to develop breast cancer as an adult than non-exercisers, and that rate goes up to 20% when regular exercise is continued into adulthood.

 That’s all great news for prevention, but what if you’ve already received a diagnosis?
 Exercise can help here too!
 Exercising during treatment (with your doctor’s approval, of course!) can minimize the negative effects of conventional therapy – a more positive mental and emotional state, less fatigue, more energy, and, evidence suggests, fewer hospital stays.
 A Harvard study suggests that exercising 3 to 5 hours a week – less than an hour a day! – lowered the odds of dying from cancer by almost 50% compared to sedentary patients.
 That’s huge!